LowPassLogic/project-boost/README.md

 # project-boost
 First of three games taught on GameDev.tv's Udemy course.
-Will be worked on, but currently it's only a "hello world" script with different words.
+Working on physics and learning rigid bodies.
+This readme was outdated when I forced a commit, I guess I'm still getting the hang of this hahaha.

-Current version: 0.05
+Current Version: 0.3